gryaklab/llm-ode/README.md

 ## Baseline Methods

-In separate environemnts, you need install the required packages for each baseline method.
+In separate environments, you need to install the required packages for each baseline method.
 Then, issue:

 ```
 python -m baselines.pysr --save_dir results/pysr/